loopstrangest/directory-manager/README.md

 This single page application allows the user to search and browse files and folders in a specified directory, as well as upload and download files from the browser.

-'Search', 'download', and 'view' parameters automatically update in the URL to reflect the current state of the UI.
+'Search', 'download', 'view', and 'widget' parameters automatically update in the URL to reflect the current state of the UI.
 Likewise, the user can navigate to a URL that includes any of the parameters and the UI will reflect that information.

 The server-side 'rootDirectory' variable can be modified to change the app's root directory.
 Examples: 'admin', 'directory/reviews', 'directory/articles/featuredArticles'